- Constipation usually means that your bowel movements are too hard.

 Will the food I eat make a difference?

 Yes!
 There are foods that tend to be constipating and there are foods that tend to help your digestive system process food and help get rid of the waste.
 Foods containing fiber can help prevent constipation.
 Fiber is found in fruits, vegetables, whole grains, beans, legumes, and nuts.
+Increase fiber in your diet gradually rather than all at once in order to prevent stomach pain.

 How can I work on getting more fiber in my diet?